-Mr. Aung is a medical doctor from Myanmar.
-He completed research master’s degree in public health at the University of Auckland and is currently doing PhD in Medicine at UNSW focusing on an epidemiology project related to HIV and neurocognitive aging.
-He also has extensive experience in HIV and STI prevention and control areas.
+Dr Aung is a medical doctor from Myanmar.
+He attained a research master’s degree in public health at the University of Auckland and completed PhD in Medicine at UNSW focusing on an epidemiology project related to HIV and neurocognitive aging.
+He has extensive experience in HIV and STI prevention and control areas.
 He worked as a clinician and as a public health professional in several HIV and STI prevention, treatment, and surveillance projects with various international non-governmental organizations in Myanmar.
 His research interests lie in the areas of evaluation of public health policies and interventions through analysis of administrative datasets, and epidemiology of medical and neuropsychiatric comorbidities among people living with HIV.

 Dr Thi Nguyen joined Burnet Institute in 2019 as a Data Manager.
 Before joining Burnet, Thi was a Research Fellow in the Saw Swee Hock School of Public Health, National University of Singapore where he was responsible for designing and developing natural language processing algorithms for infectious disease surveillance.
 Thi received a PhD and a first-class honours degree, both in computer science, from La Trobe University in 2013 and 2008 respectively.
 Thi commenced a Master of Biostatistics in 2020 at the University of Melbourne to expand his knowledge of public health, epidemiology and biostatistics.

-Nyssa is a Research Assistant on the ACCESS Project (The Australian Collaboration for Coordinated Enhanced Sentinel Surveillance of Blood Borne Viruses and Sexually Transmissible Infections).
+Nyssa is a Research Officer on the ACCESS Project (The Australian Collaboration for Coordinated Enhanced Sentinel Surveillance of Sexually Transmissible Infections and Blood Borne Viruses).
 Nyssa has a Master of Public Health and a background working in infectious disease epidemiology and sexual and reproductive health.